SEP-TU-e-2024/website/README.md

 ### Making new seeder files

-In my opinion, the most convenient way to make new seeder files is by creating new entries in the tables via the django admin panel (`localhost:8000/admin`) and then running the following command: `python manage.py dumpdata api --indent 4 --output=api/fixtures/XXXX_filename.json`.
+A convenient way to make new seeder files is by creating new entries in the tables via the django admin panel (`localhost:8000/admin`) and then running the following command: `python manage.py dumpdata api --indent 4 --output=api/fixtures/XXXX_filename.json`.
 Here count up from previous highest number in the folder and maybe give the new file a somewhat descriptive name.

-You can also choose to write your own seeder files from scratch with json but that really seems like a hassle.
+You can also choose to write your own seeder files from scratch with json but that can be a bit of a hassle because you have to manually do all the foreign keys.

 ### Workflow for when you alter models (no important data in the db)

-NOTE: this is not yet a very streamlined workflow so if you find out stuff doesn't work or if you find a better way, please edit the file and send a message in the discord.
+NOTE: this is not yet a very streamlined workflow so if you find out stuff doesn't work or if you find a better way, please edit the file and make a pull request for it.
 When doing migrations, sometimes it's not necessary to change all the data, in those cases make a new fixture file after migrating so that the changes are reflected in the seeded data.
 If you do need to change data this can be a workflow: